jacqueminv/rkrace-bookmarklet/README.md

 rkrace-bookmarklet
 ==================

-Edit a race map on Runkeeper by giving a gpx file.
+Edit a race map (or any activity map) on Runkeeper by giving a gpx file.